ShaneKolkoto/Vue-Invoice/README.md

 # Vue Invoice

 This demo helps ensure that the invoices you send actually reach your customers.
-Your clients may also appreciate timely reminders to clear their past-due balances and avoid penalties.
+Your clients may also appreciate the pdf formate layout.

 ## Demo